CapoMK/regional-map-/README.md

 Matias was pulling his hair out with excel-files that had coordinates on them as a test.
 I kept looking for more data on Helsinki that we could use and stumbled upon https://kartta.hel.fi/ws/geoserver/avoindata/wfs.
 It has almost every possible segmentation of Helsinki we could hope for ready, so we might not even need to add any coordinates on the map ourselves.
 I might be speaking only for myself, but I feel like now we have a lot better grasp on how to use QGIS.

 //end of comments

+//Matias comments

+We removed everything extra from the Excel file and we made the Excel file smaller.

+By removing the extras, we were able to get the file onto Pandas and the file looked a lot neater.

+Right now we're figuring out a method of integrating the Excel-files as they are directly onto QGIS without the need for Pandas or any other methods.

+We've tried downloading XYTools plugin onto QGIS but we figured out that the version would have to be 2.18 max.
+We're currently running 3.16 and would need to downgrade.

+I downgraded the version to 2.18 by downloading the QGIS version independently from the internet.
+Unfortunately I ran into a problem with getting the Google Hybrid environment to work on the older version so I decided that we're gonna go back to using QGIS 3.16.

+I then tried to get the Excel into the delimited text format and to get that onto QGIS in its entirety.
+It showed some dots but the dots were out of place and non-configurable.

+Jesse found out a way to get some data in WFS-format by directly inputting it onto QGIS.
+This worked out well and we were able to take a look at the data that was there by default.
+I went ahead and changed the opacity to make it more clear on the viewer.

+// end of comments